 What will you experience when you stop smoking?
-Will the nicotine withdrawal symptoms make you miserable?
+Will the nicotine withdrawal symptoms make you struggle?

 Is withdrawal hard and painful?